nickfff-dev/anki-online-dict-helper/README.md

 **Important:** To distinguish different language by displayname, you'd better use 2 digit country code for both source and target language as prefix, like **encn-DictionryName** for dictionary taking English as source and Chinese as target.

-2. Second, in your dictionary Class, you need define at least one function named as `findTerm()` , which accept **word** as function parameter, return a javascript Promise object.
+2. Second, in your dictionary Class, you need define at least one function named `findTerm()` , which accept **word** as function parameter, return a Promise object.
 That's all.

 Below is script template to start your own coding.